ryan-opatka/ryan-opatka/README.md

 ### 🌱 What I’m Working On

-- ⚙️ Leading the development of **Prometheus**, a forecasting and analytics platform powered by reservoir computing.
+- ⚙️ Leading the development of **Prometheus**, a forecasting and analytics platform powered by patent-pending statistics and machine learning techniques.
 I guide product vision, oversee system architecture, and collaborate with data scientists and engineers to bring complex models into production.
 - 🧭 Refining internal infrastructure at CCMC to improve our pipelines, documentation, and DevOps so experimentation and deployment stay frictionless.
 - 🌐 Developing **my personal site**, a modular portfolio and playground to showcase my projects, document experiments, and explore new frameworks.
 - 🧠 Continuing to deepen my understanding of **machine learning**, reinforcement learning, and the infrastructure that makes modern AI work.